 Apartment V1 by Marasovic Arhitekti

-This tiny 35 sqm apartment located in Koper, Slovenia, has been recently redesigned by Marasovic Arhitekti.
+Apartment V1 is a tiny home located in Koper, Slovenia, recently redesigned by Marasovic Arhitekti.

 Photography courtesy of Marasovic Arhitekti